Want a Stronger Hiring Function? Start With These 6 Elements: Interview with Minoo Ayat, VP of Global Talent Acquisition at Juniper Networks

 #4: Training and Development: In this fast-moving environment, recruiters cannot stay stagnant.

-Continuous learning and skill development opportunities provided to the TA team are critical, including training in sourcing, interviewing, and supporting balanced teams.
+Continuous learning and skill development opportunities provided to the TA team are critical, including training in sourcing, interviewing, and generating diverse, balanced teams.
 A well-trained TA team is more effective, adaptable, and better able to keep up with changing technologies, trends, and best practices.
 Regular training programs, mentorship, and professional development opportunities ensure teams stay current with recruitment practices and tools, which helps give the business a competitive advantage in recruiting the best candidates.
-For example, staying ahead by leveraging AI-driven platforms and innovative sourcing initiatives is essential in for enhancing recruitment effectiveness in today's competitive environment.
+For example, staying ahead by leveraging AI-driven platforms and innovative sourcing initiatives is essential for enhancing recruitment effectiveness in today's competitive environment.

 #5: Employee Engagement and Satisfaction: Happy recruiters build winning teams.